Dalas121/Heir_2_The_Throne/README.md

 Leveling units is fun!
 I want players to be able to continue to level units throughout the campaign, instead of maxing-out their army halfway through.
 With this in mind, please try to restrict available XP.
 - small player armies; 50-75 initial gold (plus carryover) on Nightmare is a good guideline for the average scenario
 - use lower-level enemies where possible.
 1 Warlord is easy to farm for XP; 3 Grunts are much harder; 6 Goblins even more so.
+- don't include a large amount of villages, unless carryover gold is the scenario's primary reward
 - enemies should retreat and regroup where appropriate, instead of trickling.
 See EI's Xenophobia for an example.
 - end scenarios sooner rather than later.
 If there's no threat after the first 10 turns, don't ask the player to survive for 20.